SS Conte di Savoia

 SS Conte di Savoia ("Count of Savoy") was an Italian ocean liner built in 1932 at the Cantieri Riuniti dell'Adriatico, Trieste.

 Conte di Savoia was originally ordered for the Lloyd Sabaudo line; however, after a merger with the Navigazione Generale Italiana, the ship was completed for the newly formed Italia Flotte Riunite.
 The new Italia Line also controlled Rex, a similar though slightly larger ship completed just two months before Conte di Savoia.
-The Conte di Savoia was more modern in decoration and appearance than Rex and was the first major liner fitted with gyroscopic stabilisers.
+The Conte di Savoia was more modern in decoration and appearance than Rex and was the first major liner fitted with gyroscopic stabilizers.

 History

 In November 1932, she made her maiden voyage to New York.
 Unlike Rex, she never made a record transatlantic crossing, reaching a best speed of 27.5 kn in 1933.